 Westminster Council has rejected plans by Sheikha Moza bint Nasser to knock through three properties on this chic London street.
 The Qatari royal wants to create a single, 13-bedroom, £200m palace complete with swimming pool, spa, gym, beauty salon, a children’s floor, games rooms and fumoir.

-Posted by Ian Greenhalgh on June 13, 2017, With 2200 Reads Filed under Investigations.
+Posted by Ian Greenhalgh on June 13, 2017, With 2245 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.